awong234/CT_sim/readme.md

 The package *should* install without issue, but I personally could not get this to work.

-### Running the program - **RUNSCRIPT.R**
+## Running the program - **RUNSCRIPT.R**

 Once you've installed the SPIM package and all the other requisite packages, you will need **only** to execute the contents in `RUNSCRIPT.R`.

-To do so, open the file in R, highlight all of the contents in the file, and hit `run`.
-Or, alternatively, just hit the source button up top.
+To do so, open the file in R and just hit the source button up top.
+You can also run the document interactively, but I'd prefer you source it the first few times.

 ![](https://github.com/awong234/CT_sim/blob/master/assets/sourceButton.png)

-The program will ask you to register your netID or initials - please follow the prompts!
+The program *should* ask you to register your netID or initials - please follow the prompts!
 If you notice a mistake in your username, please adjust it by running

 ```
 registerUser(update = T)